Apply for discretionary funding

 We recommend that you save all the necessary documents in a named folder on your device to make it easier to submit your application, and also for future reference.

-Applications for Financial Assistance will be closing on Friday 14 May 2021.
+Applications for Financial Assistance will open on Tuesday 17 August 2021.

 +44 (0)1382 384801